Who is ready for a gluten free gingerbread cake that is moist, easy, made in one bowl and topped with a creamy cinnamon buttercream frosting? MEEE!!

 - Line an 8×8 square pan with parchment paper so it drapes over two sides of the pan.

 - Pour the cake batter into the pan and spread it out in an even layer.
-Then bake!

 - Allow the cake to cool and come to room temperature before you frost it.